millsp/ts-toolbelt/README.md

 ## 📜 About

-**ts-toolbelt** completes TypeScript with a collection of more than **175** tested types.
-This makes it the biggest type collection out there.
+**ts-toolbelt** completes TypeScript with a collection of more than **200** tested types.
+This makes it the largest, and most reliable type collection out there.

 It's goal is to improve type correctness while adding a whole new set of **features** to TypeScript.
 It uses the type system itself for TypeScript to compute more complex types.
 In other words, its API exposes types that trade **CPU & RAM** for higher type safety.